lemourin/libcloudstorage/README.md

 FUSE:
 =====

-In `bin/fuse`  there is  implemented a  user space  file system  using `fuse3`
+In `bin/fuse`  there is  implemented a  user space  file  system  using `fuse`
 (https://github.com/libfuse/libfuse) library.
-It will be build when `fuse3` is
+It will be  build when `fuse` is
 found  (unless explicitly  disabled  with `--with-fuse=no`).
 The file  system
 is  implemented  using `libfuse`'s  low  level  api;  however high  level  api
 implementation is  also provided.
 The  file system supports  moving, renaming,